melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 (CARE)exchange among four ageing labs, initiated by the SWFSC.

 Ageing error was estimated using publicly available software [@Thorson2012].
-The software setting for bias was set to unbiased for reader 1 who was more experienced.
+Reader 1 who was more
+experienced, was assumed to be unbiased.
 The $\Delta AIC$ among the top three models was less than two.
 The best fitting model selected curvilinear bias for reader 1 and curvilinear standard deviation for both readers.
-An analysis of ageing error removing one fish aged at 88 by reader 1 and 78 by reader 2 selected the model with reader 2 as unbiased and curvilinear standard deviation (Figure \@ref(fig:oldfish)).
+An analysis of ageing error after removing one fish aged at 88 by reader 1 and 78 by reader 2 selected the model with reader 2 as unbiased and curvilinear standard deviation (Figure \@ref(fig:oldfish)).
 The reading of the oldest aged fish falls within the 95% confidence interval using this model (Figure \@ref(fig:truereads)).The latter model was selected for use in the assessment and the distribution of true age and observed age is in Figure \@ref(fig:ageerror).

-The resulting estimate indicated a standard deviation in age readings increasing from 0.001 years at age 0 to a standard deviation of 2.37 years at age 70, the first year of the plus group in the assessment model.
+The resulting estimates of ageing error indicated a standard deviation in age readings increasing from 0.001 years at age 0 to a standard deviation of 2.37 years at age 70, the first year of the plus group in the assessment model.

 ### Maturity
-Maturity at length of nominal vermilion rockfish was previously studied by Wyllie Echeverria (1987) [-@Echeverria1987] from fish collected off central California.
+Maturity at length of nominal vermilion rockfish was previously studied by Wyllie Echeverria [-@Echeverria1987] from fish collected off central California.
 She found that 50% of females sampled were mature by 37 cm total length, and 50% of males were mature by 38 cm total length.
 Love et al. [-@Love1990b] reported 37 cm total length for female size at 50% maturity, based on fish collected in southern California.
-Phillips (1964) [-@Phillips1964] reported a size at 50% maturity of 13 inches (33 cm) total length, although the sampling location of the fish used to determine maturity for that study was not specified within California.
+Phillips [-@Phillips1964] reported a size at 50% maturity of 13 inches (33 cm) total length, although the sampling location of the fish used to determine maturity for that study was not specified within California.

 For the current assessment, Melissa Head (NWFSC, pers. comm.) determined maturity